 Old Abe State Trail: Jim Falls to County Highway O

-The Old Abe State Trail runs through Jim Falls, which has a few restaurants, taverns, and a gas station/convenience store.
-A trailhead there has a parking lot, information kiosk, and picnic table.
-It is on County Highway S in Jim Falls.
-To reach the trailhead by car, take Wisconsin State Highway 178 to Jim Falls.
-Turn east on County Highway Y and cross the Chippewa River.
-Continue south on County Highway S to the trailhead.
-It is 0.4 miles from the intersection of County Highways Y and S to the trailhead parking lot.
+There is a primitive trailhead in Jim Falls with a parking lot, information kiosk, bike rake, and picnic table.
+To reach the trailhead by car, take Wisconsin State Highway 178 toward Jim Falls.
+Turn east on County Highway Y, cross the Chippewa River, and go right (south) 0.4 mile on County Highway S to the trailhead partrking lot.

 It is 5.7 miles from Jim’s Falls to County Highway O.

-Jim Falls is named after James Ermatinger, who in 1840 established a trading post at what was previously called Vermillion Falls.
-He then held public office in the village, but became a member of the Chippewa County Board of Supervisors in 1854.
-In 1855, he was appointed Justice of the Peace for the county.
 Jim Falls is also known as the place where the famous eagle “Old Abe” was sold to a local resident.
 The bald eagle was then sold to soldiers of the 8th Wisconsin Volunteer Infantry Regiment.
 The bald eagle served as their regimental mascot throughout the Civil War, and a statue of Old Abe is located in Jim Falls by the dam.

 Near Jim Falls, the trail travels through forests.